MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.txt

  - set varname=value : set a value which can be used as %varname% in further commands
  - wait <time> : wait X ticks (10 ticks = ~1 second.
 Only for scripts)
  - move : used for moving when terrain and movements feature is enabled
+ - look : used for looking at direction when terrain and movements is enabled
  - debug : toggle debug messages, useful for chatbot developers
  - help : show command help.
 Tip: Use "/send /help" for server help